-The Associate in Applied Arts and Sciences degree and Certificate are designed to provide students with the knowledge and skills in a specific career field to enter the workforce directly upon completion of the degree.
+Ailsa Kellam 206-546-4657 akellam@shoreline.edu Rm 1410 Irene Ferrante 206-533-6704 iferrante@shoreline.edu Rm 1406 Program Information: Length of Program: 93 Credits Completion Award: AAAS Degree Enrollment: Every Quarter Approximate Quarterly Costs: \$25-\$85 Marketing, AAAS Planning Guide Program Description: The Associate in Applied Arts and Sciences degree and Certificate are designed to provide students with the knowledge and skills in the marketing field to enter the workforce directly upon completion of the degree or certificate.
 Shoreline Community College works closely with local advisory committees comprised of industry professionals to ensure students receive the knowledge and skills currently in demand by employers in the field.
-Students interested in pursuing a four-year baccalaureate degree in Business Administration should follow the Associate in Business, DTA/MRP Planning Guide.
+Students interested in pursuing a four-year baccalaureate degree in Business should follow the Associate in Business, DTA/MRP Planning Guide transfer degree planning guide.
 AAAS Degree (93 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
-Additional Information Shoreline Community College has an articulation agreement with The Evergreen State College (TESC).
-Students who complete the AAAS degree in Business Administration can transfer their credits to TESC to complete a bachelor's degree.
-Program Prerequisites:

-Placement into ENGL 101 or BTWRT 215, and placement into MATH 070 or BUS 102.
-General Education Requirements (18-20 Credits) Communication Skills (5 Credits) Choose either BTWRT 215 or ENGL& 101.
+GPA of 2.0 or better for the entire program required.
+Program Prerequisites: Placement into ENGL& 101 or BTWRT 215, and placement into MATH 070 or BUS 102.
+General Education Core Requirements - 18-20 Credits Communication Skills (5 Credits) Choose either BTWRT 215 or ENGL& 101.